Apache Solr for TYPO3 - The Search for Your Website

 Why is TYPO3 Solr Important for Your TYPO3 Website?

-If your website has a lot of content - like pages, news, documents or products - then you definitely need a solr server like Apache TYPO3 Solr.
-It makes searching your website faster, smarter and improves the user experience.
-Here's why Apache Solr is so important for TYPO3:
+If your website has a lot of content, you need a Solr server.
+This includes Apache TYPO3 Solr.
+Such content can be pages, news, documents, or products.
+It makes searching on your website faster, smarter, and improves the user experience.

 1. Faster search for large websites